 - Heart disease

-The own occupation, in contrast, protects your ability to work in your chosen profession.
+In contrast, the own occupation definition is more lenient and protects your ability to work in your chosen profession.
 If your disability interferes with your ability to perform the main tasks of your preferred profession, you are eligible for benefits.
+This means that even if you can work in a different job, you can still receive benefits if you cannot continue your chosen career.

-As you can see, the own occupation definition is more lenient than any occupation.
-Consequently, it is much easier to meet.
-For instance, a cab driver who suffers a serious hand injury is likely to qualify for benefits if his policy follows the own occupation definition.
-However, if he has an any occupation policy, his application may be rejected because a hand injury might not necessarily disqualify him from other jobs suitable for him.
+For example, under the own occupation definition, a cab driver who suffers a serious hand injury is likely to qualify for benefits because he can no longer perform his primary tasks as a driver.
+However, under an any occupation policy, his application may be rejected because a hand injury might not necessarily disqualify him from other jobs suitable for him.

 Do you need disability insurance?